 Background

 I2C is called a “two wire interface”, because it uses two wires to communicate.
-One LOGO For I2Cwire provides a clock: this makes sure that both devices are sending information at the same speed.
+One wire provides a clock: this makes sure that both devices are sending information at the same speed.
 The clock line is usually referred to as “SCL“.
 The other wire is for sending data (data is sent and received by both devices at the same time), and is usually referred to as “SDA“.
 The master (always the EV3) always controls the communications, and always sets the communications clock for both devices.
 The device being controlled is referred to as the slave.
 When the master sends a command, the slave drops everything and listens.
 When the master demands information, the slave provides that information.

 In this example, we did not have to use pullup resistors on the I2C lines.
 However if the I2C is not working at all, you might have to use 47k pullup resistors on the SDA and SCL line to pull the I2C to 4.7V on the VCC line.